PaaS Support Coverage

 For the complete pod limitation model, concurrency examples, counting rules, and enforcement details, see the Cloud Native Quotas and Limitations.

-Each PaaS environment includes consumption allocations as part of the subscription.
-Usage beyond included allocations can be pre-committed or billed as supplemental consumption.
+Each PaaS environment includes a Quota of various Consumption Metrics.
+Usage beyond default Quota amounts can be ordered and purchased on a pre-committed basis, or billed as overage consumption.

 Metric